About Me

 But being excluded from the popular group had its problems.
 The following year, my class was divided into two different schools for the junior high years of seventh through ninth.
 Early in seventh grade, a bunch of guys started to bully me during school hours.
 One day after school, one of them grabbed me and pushed me into a bush while the others laughed.

-Having odd accidents, looking different because of my silver tooth, and being ostracized by some kids, made me feel like an ugly duckling.
-I wondered if there was any place I could fit in.
-I didn’t realize it at the time, but history is filled with outcasts who are forced to proceed in different directions than they intended.
-It wasn’t easy, but I had to learn how to elevate my perspective.
+Having odd accidents, looking different because of my silver tooth, and being ostracized by some kids, made me feel lonely.
+I searched for a place where I could fit in.
+I didn’t realize it at the time, but history is filled with outcasts who are forced to proceed in different directions than they originally thought was right for them.
+It wasn’t easy, but I had to learn how to reframe the picture of my life by elevating my perspective to how God might be seeing all of this.
 I developed a readiness to embark on new ventures, not afraid of new situations and meeting new people.
 I also had to rediscover some old lessons.

 My Mom's Encouragement